hugomarins/flashcard-repetition-history/README.md

 * __Overdue Ratio:__ (Used Interval / Old Calculated Interval) shown as a percentage.

 * __U-Factor (Used Interval Increase):__ A powerful metric that shows how much the __New Interval__ you got after rating the card grew compared to the __last Used Interval__ (time between your previous repetition and that specific repetition).

+### The Current Repetition Tooltip

+Hovering over the final, separated square provides a summary of the card's entire history and its current scheduling status.

+ * __Total Reviews:__ The total number of times you have reviewed the card.

+ * __Total Review Time:__ The cumulative time spent reviewing the card.

+ * __Scheduled Date:__ The date in which you were supposed to be doing the current repetition.

+ * __Last Interval :__ (Advanced Mode Only) The interval that was scheduled after your last review.

+ * __Used Interval:__ (Advanced Mode Only) The time that has actually passed since your last review.

+ * __Overdue Ratio:__ (Advanced Mode Only) A percentage showing how overdue the card currently is.

+ * __Current Delay:__ The amount of time that has passed since the card's scheduled review date.

 #### Deep Dive: What is U-Factor?